udacity/create-your-own-adventure/english/adipose/adipose.md

 You are absorbed into the marshmallow wall and now you wait with the others for new recruits.

 You emerge from the wall a marshmallow human.
-YOu now resemble the michelin man.
+You now resemble the Michelin man.

-As you ponder your place in the universe, you feel a slight fire under your feet and begin to worry ...
-"Am I a person dreaming I'm a marshmallow being roasted alive, or am a marshmallow being roasted alive who awoke from a dream I was a human?"
+As you ponder your place in the universe, you feel a slight fire under your feet and begin to worry...
+"Am I a human dreaming I'm a marshmallow being roasted alive, or am I a marshmallow being roasted alive who awoke from a dream that I was a human?"